How to prepare your images for website?

 30.01.2022 20:00

 If you work with content that lives on the Internet, you’ve probably given a significant amount of thought to the overall look and feel of what you’re creating.
 Text and visuals go hand-in-hand, and if one part doesn’t work, the whole project can look a little off.
-In this article, you can find 3 main things you have to concentrate on while working with images for web.
+In this article, you’ll find the three main things you need to focus on when working with images for the web.
 Start learning about image optimization for web content below!

 2. Size and Optimization

 Whether you have a business website, portfolio, or online store, it pays to optimize each image you upload.
-Load times should be the most important thing on your mind when crafting anything for web.
-Most of what affects page load times is rooted in issues with images — especially the size of the images.
-Unoptimized images slow down websites.
-Slow websites = bad user experience, lower chances to rank in Google searches, and ultimately fewer inquiries and customers.
+Load times should be the most important thing on your mind when crafting anything for the web.
+The size of the images on your site significantly affects how quickly your pages load, which in turn affects user experience, SEO, and conversion rates.

 3. Naming Your Images